AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 - Approach completely centralized considers a unique coordinator process
 - Every process sends the request to the coordinator and after usage, notifies it
-- Coordinator must geant mutual exclusion
+- Coordinator must grant mutual exclusion

 The coordinator can decide different policies (fifo, ecc).